jinwood/jinwood.github.io/data/authors/default.md

 - GraphQL (Apollo, AppSync)
 - Serverless (AWS Lambda, DynamoDB, SQS, CloudFormation, GCP)

 An experienced, efficient and friendly software engineer with a broad range of experience.
 Adaptable, dependable and collaborative.
-I am currently working with Cuckoo Fiber, building out our backend web stack in preparation of some exciting new products.
+I am currently working with Cuckoo Fibre, building out our backend web stack in preparation of some exciting new products.

 # Employment

-#### Cuckoo Internet - Full Stack Engineer
+#### Cuckoo Fibre - Full Stack Engineer

 ###### 04-2022 - Present